chen0040/java-reinforcement-learning-flappy-bird/README.md

 The main challenge is to map the distance to the pipes and velocity of the flappy bird into a state.
 This project addresses the state mapping using the solution from [https://github.com/chncyhn/flappybird-qlearning-bot](https://github.com/chncyhn/flappybird-qlearning-bot) and converts the state string to a state integer for the QLearner.
+The state mapping implementation can be found in GameStates.java